wrightflyer/XFM/README.md

 ![](readme_pics/pretty.png)

 This was just playing about to understand how to visually represent 8 parameter envelopes as used by XFM.
+The work I did here would later become one of the classes used in the main program (with slightly fancier looking graphics)

 ### MIDI in Python